-Option 1 - Committing a Version Using MissingLink's Web Dashboard
+Option 1 - Using MissingLink's Web Dashboard

 Provide a description for the commit and click Commit.

-Option 2 - Committing a Version Using MissingLink CLI
+Option 2 - Using the MissingLink CLI

 ml data commit yourDataVolumeID --message "your commit message"

-After committing a version using MissingLink CLI, a new commit is added to the web dashboard under the data volume.
+A new commit is added to the web dashboard under the data volume.

-Running the sync command with the --commit flag
+ml data sync command with the

 Note that the commit takes all uncommitted changes into the same version and not only the changes in the sync command.